gmadro04/ARES/README.md

 ```
 If the usual ARGoS interface appears, you’re ready to go.

-## How to use SWARM GENERATOR
+## How to use ARES

-SWARM GENERATOR provides launch scripts to start the experiments in a simulation on ARGoS3, process the results of experiments and generate a report with the results.
+ARES provides launch scripts to start the experiments in a simulation on ARGoS3, process the results of experiments and generate a report with the results.
 The parameters of the launch scripts, such as the type of mission, type of control software, run experiments with/with out faults and control software (code collective behavior) must be set by editing the parameter sections of the following scripts.

 | Script | Description |
 | --- | --- |